-The plant is kept frozen up until extraction and then is thawed.
+The plant matter is kept frozen up until extraction and then is thawed.
 Once ready the plant is passed through with a solvent which is cooled to -40℃/-40℉.
-The extraction is then purged of solvents but at a lower temperature than with other cannabis concentrates.
-Each live resin producer has its own way of carrying out this process.
+The live resin extraction is then purged of solvents but at a lower temperature than with other cannabis concentrates.
+Each live resin producer has its own way of carrying out this drying and curing process.

 What does it look like?

 There are many different consistencies of live resin, the most common include shatter, sauce, sugar, budder, and HTE (high-terpene extract).
 These all differ vastly in texture, viscosity, and makeup.
 From solid diamonds and shatter, creamy white sugar, to golden liquid sauce and HTE.
 The consistency depends on the quality of input, strain, and manufacturing parameters.

 Products with a more solid consistency tend to be higher in THC-A and other cannabinoids, whereas liquid products contain higher levels of terpenes.
 THCA is a precursor to THC and doesn’t have intoxicating effects.
 However, it has been found to have anti-inflammatory, and neuroprotective properties among others.